Understanding visual grammar

 Having researched the film - I read an interesting article from Edward Lachman explaining how he came to the decision to employ a green/yellow colour scheme for the interiors instead of perhaps a natural soft tungsten look.
 Lachman believed the yellow and green hues helped convey a sense of illness that had impacted a community - this is a fundamental part of the film; it's a true story based on a corporate cover up involving chemical contamination which impacted a large community of people in the U.S. This is a deeper process than just creating a mood board and treatment - he gets deeply and emotionally involved in the subject matter of the film and starts constructing the visual grammar from a blank canvas.

-His approach does not merely play to aesthetics we deem desirable; he takes creative gambles and the films he photographs always have an incredibly visual grammar that sets them apart.
+Lachman's approach does not merely play to the aesthetics we deem desirable; he takes creative gambles and the films he photographs always have an incredibly visual grammar that sets them apart.
 For the film 'Carol' he was inspired by a titan of the New York street photography scene; Saul Leiter and the photography of 1950s America - he went so far as to replicate the most commonly used film stocks for the movie.
 There's a plethora of stunning scenes in Carol of rain soaked windows and beautiful refracted imagery.

 Another key component that makes the images come to life is the careful use of cinematic grain.
 Now grain is a natural part of the emulsive process when shooting on film - Dark Waters was Edward Lachman's first film using a digital camera and the grain was added in during post production; however not all grain is created equally.
 If the grain is too strong it can distract the audience, if it's too textured it can shout 'this was shot digitally'.
 Grain algorithms are a key part of the colour grading process and can dramatically change the aesthetic of an image.
 It comes back to painting; grain dances on the screen and adds incredible texture to the image - grain also improves the viewer's perception of image sharpness - it's the antithesis to photo realism and not too dissimilar to the short visible brush strokes that often characterise impressionism based artworks.